High-Performance Generation of Constrained Inputs: Introduction

 When we applied \fandango{} on the CSV grammar and the constraint from \cref{fig:csv-constraint}, we find that only inputs with one column or one row are produced.
-These are, of course, valid according to the constraint, but are rather trivial satisfactions; obviously, \fandango{}'s evolutionary algorithm strives to produce simplest inputs that satisfy the constraints.
-As soon as we add the constraints from \cref{fig:extra-csv-constraint}, however, \fandango{} struggles to find valid inputs, taking \emph{over ten seconds} to generate a \emph{single} valid input in our experimental setup (see \cref{sec:experimental-setup}).
+These are, of course, valid according to the constraint, but are rather trivial satisfactions; obviously, \fandango{}'s evolutionary algorithm is inherently biased to produce the simplest inputs that satisfy the constraints.
+As soon as we add the constraints from \cref{fig:extra-csv-constraint}, however, \fandango{} struggles to find valid inputs, taking over ten seconds to generate a single valid input in our experimental setup (see \cref{sec:experimental-setup}).
 As the number and complexity of constraints grow, \fandango{}'s performance quickly degrades to minutes or hours per valid input (if it ever solves it at all), making it impractical for real-world testing with complex input languages.

-The good news is that such performance issues can be addressed, elevating the performance of ELBT by another \emph{\fandangogenfactor{}} over \fandango{}.
-Our two key ideas to performance are \begin{enumerate} \item to \emph{compile} grammar definitions and constraints into \emph{executable Rust code,} leveraging highly efficient Rust types and generic definitions; and \item to adopt \emph{better specialized evolutionary algorithms,} supported by highly efficient \emph{generic and grammar-specific evolution of derivation trees.} \end{enumerate} These ideas make a difference.
-Our \tool prototype produces complex inputs where \fandango{} fails, and produces dozens of complex, diverse, and valid inputs in seconds rather than hours, opening up language-based testing (and specification-based input generation in general) to input domains with complex semantics---up to the basics of programming languages.
+The good news is that such performance issues can be addressed, elevating the performance of ELBT.
+Our two key ideas to improve performance are: \begin{enumerate} \item to compile grammar definitions into Rust, enabling the compiler to produce highly efficient implementations of operations generic over grammars; and \item to adopt better specialized evolutionary algorithms, which allow for the solving of higher-complexity constraint systems. \end{enumerate} These ideas make a difference.
+Our \tool prototype produces complex inputs where \fandango{} fails, and produces dozens of complex, diverse, and valid inputs in seconds rather than hours, opening up language-based testing (and specification-based input generation in general) to input domains with complex semantics.